525 W. Pope Rd. St. Augustine, Florida 32080

 From the bustling St. Augustine Beach and St. Johns County Ocean Pier, to the quieter Crescent Beach with its wildlife refuge, there’s something for everyone.
-See more information about our 6 favorite beaches in St. Augustine (the best beaches in Florida!).
+Click below for more information about each of our beaches.

 The stunning 42-mile oceanfront playground along the Atlantic coast is a beachgoer’s dream, with plenty of activities to enjoy year-round.
 Relax in the sun, taking in the scent of salt water and the gentle ocean breeze.
-Fish, go shelling or hit the waves to swim, kayak, windsurf or kiteboard.
-It’s fun to stay on the sand, too – dolphins play in the surf, an endangered beach mouse lives in the dunes of Anastasia State Park and rare Northern right whales come here to give birth every winter.
+Fish, go shelling, or hit the waves to swim, kayak, windsurf or kiteboard.

 There are plenty of accommodations near the beaches.
 Browse our places to stay page and choose from hotels, bed & breakfasts, historic inns, beachside resorts, and campgrounds.

 Please be considerate of the environment and other beachgoers.
-No alcohol or glass is allowed on the beaches, and all pets must be on a leash (check posted signs at each beach for other rules and regulations).
+No alcohol or glass is allowed on the beaches.
+Dogs are permitted on most beaches and must be kept on a leash at all times.
+Check posted signs at each beach for other rules and regulations.